harleygbc/furdetective/README.md

 The following transition actions change the state of the state machine.
 These include:

 - Adoption or purchasing a pet
-- Registering a pet
+- Registering a pet._
-- Transfering a pet
+- Transfering a pet._
-- New pet owner registration
+- New pet owner registration._
-- Pet registration de-activation
+- Pet registration de-activation._
-- Pet lost or passed
+- Pet lost or passed._

 ## State Data Descriptions
 The transition changes has the following effect on the state.
 There are 4 states:

-- No vehicle
+- Pet Guardian, no pet
-  _This state has no data, it is also the return state for destroyed vehicles._
+  _This state has no data, it is also the return state for lost or passed pets._
-- Unregistered/no plate
+- Pet without WhiskerID registration
-  _The state change occurs when a person purchases a vehicle.
-It is also the return state for when a plate expires._
+  _The state change occurs when a person purchases or adopts a pet.
+It is also the return state for when a owner wants to de-activate a registration._
-- Registered/plated
+- Registered pet on FurDetective with WhiskerID
-  _This state occurs when either a vehicle is registered or when a vehicle has been purchased and the previously unregistered plate is assigned to it._
+  _This state occurs when either a pet is registered or when a pet has a new chip/IoT device/Apple Tag is added._
-- Plate without a vehicle
+- Pet without owner
-  _This state is when a plated vehicle is sold to a 3rd party such as a dealer.
-At this point the vehicle is unregistered._
+  _This state is when a pet is adopted or transferred to a new pet owner._

 # Tech Requirements